jamf/aftermath/README.md

 Aftermath can be leveraged by defenders in order to collect and subsequently analyze the data from the compromised host.
 Aftermath can be deployed from an MDM (ideally), but it can also run independently from the infected user's command line.

+Aftermath first runs a series of modules for collection.
+The output of this will either be written to the location of your choice, via the `-o` or `--output` option, or by default, it is written to the `/tmp` directory.

+Once collection is complete, the final zip/archive file can be pulled from the end user's disk.
+This file can then be analyzed using the `--analyze` argument pointed at the archive file.
+The results of this will be written to the `/tmp` directory.
+The administrator can then unzip that analysis directory and see a parsed view of the locally collected databases, a timeline of files with the file creation, last accessed, and last modified dates (if they're available), and a storyline which includes the file metadata, database changes, and browser information to potentially track down the infection vector.

 ## Build
 To build Aftermath locally, clone it from the repository